zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/introduction/introduction.md

 ### About Oracle MySQL Database Service

 **Oracle MySQL Database Service** is a fully managed database service that lets developers quickly develop and deploy secure, cloud native applications using the world’s most popular open source database.
-MySQL Database Service is the only MySQL cloud service with an integrated, high performance, in-memory query accelerator—
-**HeatWave**.
-It enables customers to run sophisticated analytics directly against their operational MySQL databases—eliminating the need for complex, time-consuming, and expensive data movement and integration with a separate analytics database. **HeatWave** accelerates MySQL performance by orders of magnitude for analytics and mixed workloads.
+MySQL Database Service is the only MySQL cloud service with an integrated, high performance and in-memory query accelerator, **HeatWave**.
+It enables you to run sophisticated analytics directly against your operational MySQL databases and thus eliminating the need of complex, time-consuming, and expensive data movement and integration with a separate analytics database. **HeatWave** accelerates MySQL performance by orders of magnitude for analytics and mixed workloads.
 Optimized for Oracle Cloud Infrastructure (OCI), MySQL Database Service is 100% built, managed, and supported by the OCI and MySQL engineering teams.

 ### About HeatWave